 Duquesne Light's Phase III EE&C programs achieve peak demand reductions in two ways.
 The first is through coincident reductions from energy efficiency measures and the second is through dedicated DR offerings that exclusively target temporary demand reductions on peak days.
 Energy efficiency reductions coincident with system peak hours are reported and used in the calculation of benefits in the TRC test.
-However, these reductions do not contribute to Phase III peak demand reduction compliance goals.
-Phase III peak demand reduction targets are exclusive to DR programs.
+However, these reductions do not contribute to Phase III peak demand reduction targets are exclusive to DR programs.